FIFA lifts ban on AIFF, decks cleared for India to host women's U-17 World Cup | Sports-Games

 ''The Bureau of the FIFA Council has decided to lift the suspension that was imposed on the All India Football Federation (AIFF) due to undue third-party influence,'' the FIFA said in a statement.

 ''The decision was taken after FIFA received confirmation that the mandate of the committee of administrators that was set up to assume the powers of the AIFF Executive Committee had been terminated and that the AIFF administration had regained full control of the AIFF's daily affairs. ''As a consequence, the FIFA U-17 Women's World Cup 2022 scheduled to take place on 11-30 October 2022 will be held in India as planned.''
 FIFA said it and the AFC will continue to monitor the situation and will support the AIFF in conducting its elections in a timely manner.
-AIFF acting general secretary Sunando Dhar welcomed the move and thanked FIFA, AFC and Sports Minister Anurag Thakur for their roles in lifting the ban. ''The darkest hour of Indian Football is finally over.
+Sports Minister Anurag Thakur termed the lifting of ban as a victory for the game. ''Delighted to share the Bureau of the FIFA Council decided today to lift the suspension of the AIFF with immediate effect.
+The FIFA U-17 Women’s World Cup 2022 scheduled to take place on 11-30 October 2022 will be held in India as planned ! ''A victory for all football fans!''
+Thakur tweeted.
+AIFF acting general secretary Sunando Dhar welcomed the move and thanked FIFA, AFC and Thakur for their roles in lifting the ban. ''The darkest hour of Indian Football is finally over.
 The suspension that was slapped on midnight of August 15 on the AIFF, has been lifted by FIFA. ''We sincerely thank FIFA and AFC, especially the AFC General Secretary Datuk Seri Windsor John for guiding us in such difficult times.
 We also take this opportunity to express our sincere thanks to the Ministry of Youth Affairs and Sports, and the Hon'ble Sports Minister Shri Anurag Thakur ji for solidly standing by us at this crucial juncture,'' Dhar said.
 On Tuesday, Dhar had requested FIFA secretary general Fatma Samoura to ''reconsider their decision of suspending the AIFF''.

 ''It is with immense pleasure that we inform you that the Hon'ble Supreme Court of India took up our matter and vide order dated 22.08.2022 was pleased to pass directions regarding the full repeal of the CoA mandate and consequently the AIFF having full charge of the AIFF's daily affairs,'' Dhar wrote in the letter.